RN to MSN Pathway

 - If you have a diploma or associate degree, you must have a minimum of 57 credit hours, including 9 hours of online bridge courses

-- MSN courses will be taught in hybrid format combining online and classroom experiences to provide flexibility to working professionals
+- MSN courses are taught online to provide flexibility to working professionals

 - Selected summer courses are available